giftpasay/giftpasay.github.io/_posts/2025-05-11-the-conclusion-of-the-whole-matter.md

 Even when we mess up, God loves us deeply.
 Hell wasn't made for people.
 God wants everyone to be saved.

-That's why He sent Jesus to save us.
+That's why He came to save us.

 ## What We Should Do